clusterio/clusterio/docs/managing-a-cluster.md

     ctl> user delete <name>

-Deletes everything stored on the master server for this user.
+Deletes everything stored on the controller for this user.

 Note: If the player is banned from the cluster this will effectively unban them, as the ban status is stored with the user account.